7 Best Museums in Casablanca: Art + Culture + Design

 Best museums in Casablanca

-If you’re visiting Casablanca with kids, then this beloved children’s museum shouldn’t be overlooked, serving as an educational play park where they can let off steam.
-Spanning nearly 2,000 square metres across three levels, it invites youngsters ranging from 18 months to 12 years old to embark on an enriching journey through time, concepts and realms of knowledge - all while having tremendous fun in the process.
+If you’re visiting Casablanca with kids, then this beloved children’s museum should be high on your list, serving as an educational play park where they can let off steam.
+Spanning nearly 2,000 square metres across three levels, it invites youngsters ranging from 18 months to 12 years old to learn and play, all while having tremendous fun in the process.

 The Amuzeum embraces the fundamental belief that children should be empowered to learn by doing, to explore and satisfy their innate curiosity through hands-on discovery.
 Within the Amuzeum’s stimulating walls, kids are encouraged to touch, test and try things for themselves, to bounce between different subjects and to dig deeper into areas of fascination.

 As one of Casablanca’s top family-friendly attractions, the Amuzeum has been thoughtfully imagined and carefully created to appeal to kids and parents alike.
-And to top it all off, there is even a lovely cafe on site, ensuring that a meal or refreshment is never far away.
+There is a lovely cafe on site, ensuring that a meal or refreshment is never far away.

 Opening hours of Amuzeum: 10 am to 6 pm (closed Mondays, Tuesdays and Thursdays)